 Here are a few extra tips that when consumed as much as possible, working up to daily, create the ultimately thriving diet:

 * Eat quality fats, avoiding processed, hydrogenated oils and margarine at all costs.
 WE NEED HEALTHY FAT IN OUR DIET.
 Our brain is 60% fat, so on a low-fat diet, we deprive our brain of what it needs most!
-Granted, going low-fat for a limited length of time helps to restore the liver, but otherwise, omega 3’s and 6’s and short-chain fatty acids are crucial for our brain, nerves, hormones, energy levels, mood, etc., etc.
+Granted, going low-fat for a limited length of time helps to restore the liver, but otherwise, omega 3’s and 6’s and short-chain fatty acids are crucial for our brain, nerves, hormones, energy levels, and mood.

 Enjoy avocado and ground seeds like flax and sesame, and use quality oils like olive, grape seed, coconut, and sesame, etc. Quality oils taste incredible and easily act as dressings, drizzles, and dips.
 As far as sautéing and frying go, using saturated fats is actually healthier because they withstand heat better, which reduces free radicals.
 Coconut oil is a great option for this.
 If using olive oil, though, keep the heat as low as possible.